 Moving between towns, cities, small communities and reservations since childhood, Krystal has developed relationships with people from many different backgrounds.
 Her passion lies in acts of service and understanding the cultural history behind individuals so that she may better understand them.
 Her work includes teaching young children and families, conducting research with children, administering educational programs in rural communities to support positive and effective parenting, and working with American Indian tribes.
 At home Krystal loves spending time with her dog and other animals, being outside, reading, cooking (not baking) and building relationships.

 Research Interests: Understanding cultural disparities to bring about change, environmental racism that affects American Indian communities, and abuse as a form of power and coping.
 Recently Krystal traveled to Eastern Europe where she continued to see a disparity in rights and resources based on skin color and culture and the role religion has played in this throughout the world interests her.
 Portfolio Advisor: Julie Shayne.
-Capstone Advisor: Christian Anderson.
+Capstone Advisor: Ben Gardner.

 Claire was born and raised in Peru.
 She is the mother of two amazing kids and returned school in 2012.
 She is an avid fan of traveling and learning about various cultures and languages.
 She teaches Spanish and math to students in her spare time and takes great pride in sharing in the joy of academia and teaching.